mllite/TinyML_On_MicroControllers_Demo/README.md

 # TinyML_On_MicroControllers_Demo

-This is a demo of a prototype using MLLite for training and deployment of Machine Learning Models on various devices and microcontrollers.
+This is a demo of a prototype using MLLite for on-device training and deployment of Machine Learning Models on various devices and microcontrollers.

 You will find here some firmware binaries that demonstrate their usage on some SOTA datasets.